 dockerd

-is the Docker daemon process responsible for managing Docker containers, images, networks, and volumes.
+dockerd is the Docker daemon process responsible for managing Docker containers, images, networks, and volumes.
 It is the core component of Docker, running as a background service that listens for Docker API requests and interacts with the Docker engine.
-When you run Docker commands like docker run
+When you run Docker commands like docker run, docker build, or docker ps, these commands send requests to the dockerd process.

 Overview of dockerd